I wanted to write a post about my Great-Grandfather, Lewis Milton.

 The following pictures are of Lewis (and friends) in Cameroon – he is pictured in archetypical ‘colonial’ dress of whites, and is generally very smartly presented.
 These pictures as a collection, give an insight into what life would have been like.

 The pictures (above) show Lewis in his trading post, at his desk.
 The pictures on the desk are still within the family.
 The second picture shows Lewis with a group of friends – his is a group of Europeans at Edea, so they would be English and German.
 Note the bottles of alcohol – it looks like a whiskey bottle and a soda bottle.
 Lewis has a pipe, so also had access to tobacco.
-I suspect that Mac is in this picture.
+I suspect that Mac (mentioned earlier) is in this picture.

 Lewis is shown (above) sitting in a small man-pulled carriage.
 And the second picture appears to be Lewis in white’s outside his trading post.